redhat-cop/network.bgp/README.md

 - This role enables users to create a runtime brownfield inventory with all the BGP configuration in terms of host vars.
 These host vars are ansible facts which have been gathered through the *_bgp_global and *_bgp_address_family network resource module.The tasks offered by this role could be observed as below:

 #### Perform BGP Health Checks
+- Health Checks operation fetch the current status of BGP Neighborship health.
+- This can also include the details about the BGP metrics(state, message received/sent, version, etc).

 ```yaml
 health_checks.yml
 ---